Sushant Singh Rajput showed signs of clinical depression, sought counselling: Police

 Deputy Commissioner of Police Abhishek Trimukhe (Zone XI) said: “We have so far recorded the statement of his sister, two managers, a cook, actor Mahesh Shetty and a keymaker who was called to the spot to open his bedroom‘s door.”

-The police said it was through their statements that they learnt that Rajput was depressed and had sought counselling.
+The police said it was through their statements that they learnt that Sushant Singh Rajput was depressed and had sought counselling.
 He, however, was not taking any medication.

 On Monday, Home Minister Anil Deshmukh tweeted, “While the post mortem report says actor @itsSSR committed suicide by hanging himself, there are media reports that he allegedly suffered from clinical depression because of professional rivalry. @MumbaiPolice will probe this angle too.”

-The investigators said they are yet to record the statement of Rajput’s family members who are in Mumbai to conduct the final rites.
+The investigators said they are yet to record the statement of Sushant Singh Rajput’s family members who are in Mumbai to conduct the final rites.

 “We have asked them if they had any complaint against anyone.
 They have said they will talk to us after the final rites.
 We will soon start recording their statements as well,” said a police officer.